 University of California at Berkeley (Boalt Hall), J.D., 1981; Stanford University, B.A., with distinction, 1977; Phi Beta Kappa

-Oregon Super Lawyer (2009-present); Listed in U.S. News & World Report’s “Best Lawyers” for Commercial Litigation and Banking and Finance Litigation; “AV Preeminent” Martindale-Hubbell ranking
+Oregon Super Lawyer (2009-present); U.S. News & World Report’s “Best Lawyers” for Commercial Litigation and Banking and Finance Litigation; 2018 Best Lawyer of the Year, Litigation, Banking and Finance in Portland, OR; “AV Preeminent” Martindale-Hubbell ranking

 Bill has defended banks in dozens of cases arising out of embezzlement, ATM fraud, electronic funds misappropriation, and other forms of fraud by insiders of companies doing business with a bank.
 Often the embezzler is a trusted long-term employee of the bank’s customer; typically the bad actor has squandered the stolen funds, and the business customer is suing the bank because the owners think they have no one else to sue.
 In many of these cases the outcome is determined by the provisions of the Uniform Commercial Code.
 Larkins Vacura Kayser defends these cases vigorously, with a stellar record of success.